adamcin/httpsig-java/README.md

     // Use PEMUtil from httpsig-ssh-bc to read an SSH private key from a file keychain.add(PEMUtil.readKey(new File("/home/user/.ssh/id_rsa"), "chang3m3"));

-    // The UserFingerprintKeyId class is provided by httpsig-ssh-jce to
+    // The UserKeysFingerprintKeyId class is provided by httpsig-ssh-jce to
-    //   construct keyIds of the form, "/${username}/${fingerprint}" Signer signer = new Signer(keychain, new UserFingerprintKeyId("admin"));
+    //   construct keyIds using the Joyent API convention, "/${username}/keys/${fingerprint}" Signer signer = new Signer(keychain, new UserKeysFingerprintKeyId("admin"));

 A keychain may have 0-to-many keys.
 The Signer selects a key based on a Challenge.
 The client triggers this selection by passing a Challenge to the rotateKeys() method.